awsdocs/amazon-opensearch-service-developer-guide/doc_source/search-example.md

 #### Modify the handler<a name="sample-lamdba-handler"></a>

 The *handler* is the method in your function code that processes events\.
 You need to change the handler name according to the name of the file in your deployment package where the Lambda function is located\.
-For example, if your file is named `es-function.py`, rename the handler to `es-function.lambda_handler`\.
+For example, if your file is named `function.py`, rename the handler to `function.lambda_handler`\.
 For more information, see [Lambda function handler in Python](https://docs.aws.amazon.com/lambda/latest/dg/python-handler.html)\.

 #### Configure a trigger<a name="sample-lamdba-trigger"></a>